John Sheridan (rugby league): Background

 Sheridan was born in Pontefract, of Irish, and English parentage, and grew up in the Wheldon Lane area of Castleford in a large Catholic family.
 As part of his National Service he joined the Royal Air Force for two years, mainly working as a bar man in the officers mess, and playing Rugby Union.
 Once back in Castleford he signed for Castleford, and also worked in industry alongside his rugby league career.

-Personal life

-His marriage to Hilda (née Hunter) (birth registered during second ¼ 1934 in Pontefract district) was registered in fourth ¼ 1957 in Pontefract district The couple had two daughters; Gail M. Sheridan (birth registered during first ¼ 1959 in Pontefract district), and Ann.
-Also grandfather to Thomas, Julieann, Charley, Nikki, Daniel, Kay and Bryony.
-Great-grandad to Bethany, Ruby and Hollie-Ann.